Special rates require proof of eligibility at check-in.

 At Two Frogs Hugging, you'll find lots of interesting housewares, accessories, knickknacks, and hand-carved collectibles, as well as baskets and furniture from Indonesia, the Philippines and China. www.twofrogshugging.com.

 This small store is packed full of tropical and Hawaiian prints, silks, slinky rayons, soft cottons, and other fine fabrics.
-A variety of sewing patterns and notions are featured as well at Vicky's Fabric Shop, making it a must-stop for any seamstress.
-If you're seeking something that's truly one-of-a-kind, check out the selection of purses, aloha wear, and other quality hand-sewn items.
+A variety of sewing patterns and notions are featured as well, making it a must-stop for any seamstress.
+Check out the one-of-a-kind selection of purses, aloha wear, and other quality hand-sewn items. www.vickysfabrics.com.